Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Fairfield, Ohio has an overall UrbRank Score of 41/100 (grade D), ranked #783 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Fairfield, Ohio pulls a 41/100 overall on the UrbRank Score (grade D), currently ranked #783 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Fairfield has a population of 44,602, with 30% of adults 25+ holding a bachelor's degree or higher and a median age of 39.
+Fairfield has about 44,602 residents, 30% of adults 25+ holding a bachelor's degree or higher with a median age of 39.

-Use UrbRank's comparison tool to put Fairfield side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Fairfield ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Fairfield head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Fairfield stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.